 - Reduced alertness, drowsiness or sleepiness, lethargy, poor responses

-Decreased alertness is a state of reduced awareness and is a serious condition.
-A coma is a state of decreased alertness from which a person cannot b...Read Article Now Book Mark Article
+Decreased alertness is the most severe state of reduced awareness and is a serious condition.
+A coma is a state of decreased alertness from which a p...Read Article Now Book Mark Article

 Drowsiness or sleepiness

-Drowsiness refers to feeling abnormally sleepy during the day.
-People who are drowsy may fall asleep in inappropriate situations or at inappropriate...Read Article Now Book Mark Article
+Drowsiness refers to feeling more sleepy than normal during the day.
+People who are drowsy may fall asleep in when they do not want to or at times w...Read Article Now Book Mark Article

 - Slurred speech